 What is AWS Graviton2?

-In the end of 2019, Amazon Web Services announced the introduction of Amazon Graviton2 processors to power a portion of its cloud infrastructure.
+In the end of 2019, Amazon Web Services announced the introduction of AWS Graviton2 processors to power a portion of its cloud infrastructure.
 For Amazon’s largest customers, this means lower costs and better performance.
 “If you run in the same benchmark on the Graviton2 and the latest Intel processor, Graviton2 is about 20% faster.
 It is also about 20% cheaper.
 As a result, you get about a 40% price-performance improvement,” David Brown, Vice President of AMAZON EC2 said.
 These benefits will be possible as Graviton2 is used to power multiple services, such as Amazon RDS and Amazon EKS for containers.

 Following on the initial announcement at re:Invent in 2019, AWS has launched versions of Graviton2 instances optimized for both compute-intensive and memory-optimized operations, such as transactional analytics or IoT diagnostics.

 We believe that Graviton 2 is a sign of more to come in the evolution of cloud infrastructure, as customers demand more for cloud native workloads.

 How Aqua protects workloads running on Graviton2

 The cloud native ecosystem must take note in order to ensure compatibility with the new wave of cloud infrastructure.
 There is a fundamental difference in communication with a reduced instruction set at the assembly language level for processors built using the 64-bit architecture designed by ARM.
 The reduced instruction set chip (RISC) is what frees up CPU, making the lower costs and higher performance possible.
 The cloud native products at the workload level must also be able to work with the reduced instruction set.

 ARM’s chip design adds another layer of security using features like always-on encryption, but customers are still responsible for securing the applications, communications between services, workloads and resources, as well as the workloads themselves.